Baby with a Montessori Mirror

 Weight – 13 lbs

-These glass mirror tiles provide the HD-quality reflection you want with the durability you need.
-They attach securely to the wall and allow you to put a Montessori wall mirror in all of your baby’s favorite spots.
+These glass mirror tiles deliver HD-quality reflections with the durability you need.
+They attach securely to the wall and let you place a Montessori wall mirror in all your baby’s favorite spots.

-Choose from six sizes in either two, four, eight, or sixteen-piece options for a beautiful mirror display in any room.
+Choose from six sizes in two-, four-, eight-, or sixteen-piece options for a beautiful mirror display in any room.

 Specifications